Why Am I Bad at DSA? It's Not Intelligence

 Understanding how each component works and knowing how to combine them under novel constraints are two separate skills.
 A problem like LRU Cache requires a hash map and a doubly linked list woven together through shared references.
 You can perfectly understand both in isolation and still have no idea how to connect them, because that connection logic was never part of the training.

 Train the composition step explicitly.
-For every multi-component problem, practice asking three questions: what operation is slow, what fixes it, and how do the parts reference each other?
+For every multi component problem, practice asking three questions: what operation is slow, what fixes it, and how do the parts reference each other?
 This turns design problems from creative leaps into repeatable reasoning exercises.
-Most engineers who add this step see measurable improvement within a few weeks of focused practice.
+Adding this step produces measurable improvement within a few weeks of focused practice.

 Engineers who practice composition explicitly, working through problems that require combining multiple parts with guided reasoning, typically see a noticeable shift in 3 to 5 weeks of consistent study.
 The timeline depends more on how you practice than how many hours you spend.
 Attempting to compose a solution before reading the answer builds the skill faster than studying answers and trying to remember the combinations.